 It gathers in one place a wide set of external data and algorithms of recognized quality that are useful to the biologist for the clinical interpretation of genomic variants.

-Information comes from different public databases such as NCBI, EBI, and UCSC, as well as other sources including gnomAD, ESP, Cosmic, ClinVar, or HGMD and CentoMD (for those a separate subscription from Qiagen/Biobase and Centogene respectively is required).
+Information comes from different public databases such as NCBI, EBI, and UCSC, as well as other sources including gnomAD, ESP, Cosmic or ClinVar.

 Furthermore, users will be able to visualize BAM alignments as well as associated VCF files in order to easily study variants detected by NGS analyses.
 Several BAM files can be loaded simultaneously for multi-sample studies such as trios.

 Alamut Visual is used in cutting-edge university medical centers, hospitals and private genetic analysis laboratories worldwide.
 It is much appreciated by its users (see Testimonials) for the following reasons:

 It allows them to save a significant amount of time by using this all-in-one application adapted to genetic analysis with a user-friendly and easy-to-use graphical interface.
 Consequently, the laboratory increases its productivity.

 It strengthens the user’s analysis work quality and efficiency, relying on updated databases, applying HGVS nomenclature, and supporting good practices and recommendations of the genetic diagnostics community.